Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Once created, some Java assertions are raised to check the correct definition of the node.
 As a last task, the node is deleted from the repository to clean the environment.

-###### `DemoComponentIT`: Checking the Alfresco Content Services DemoComponent component
+###### `DemoComponentIT`: Checking the Content Services DemoComponent component

-This integration test verifies the existence of the `DemoComponent` component deployed in the Alfresco Content Services instance.
+This integration test verifies the existence of the `DemoComponent` component deployed in the Content Services instance.
 You can find the definition of the `DemoComponent` as a custom component of a project created with the All-In-One archetype.
 For more details, see the class definition in
 `PROJECT_ARTEFACTID-platform/src/main/java/com/example/platformsample/DemoComponent.java`.

-The integration test retrieves the `DemoComponent` bean from the Alfresco Content Services instance (see `testGetCompanyHome()`), and requests the Company
+The integration test retrieves the `DemoComponent` bean from the Content Services instance (see `testGetCompanyHome()`), and requests the Company
 Home component.
 In addition, some Java assertions check if Company Home is identified correctly and has seven children stored in it.

-###### `HelloWorldWebScriptIT`: Checking the Alfresco Content Services helloworld webscript
+###### `HelloWorldWebScriptIT`: Checking the Content Services helloworld webscript

-This integration test is the simplest one, and verifies the existence and the response of the `helloworld` web script in the Alfresco Content Services instance.
+This integration test is the simplest one, and verifies the existence and the response of the `helloworld` web script in the Content Services instance.
 The test invokes the web script at the URL `http://localhost:8080/alfresco/service/sample/helloworld` and checks the response using some Java assertions.

 #### How to run SDK's integration tests